-The results of the numerical groundwater modelling for the status quo situation indicated that remedial action was required to prevent future off-site migration of sulfolane in shallow groundwater at concentrations that would exceed the Tier 2 groundwater guideline protective of livestock watering if a dugout were constructed off-site in the future.
-No dugout is currently present on the adjacent property.
+The results of the numerical groundwater modelling for the status quo situation indicated that a combination of risk management measures and remedial action were required to prevent future off-site migration of sulfolane in shallow groundwater and to ensure all potential receptors were adequately protected.

-The risk-based actions supported by the numerical modelling included construction of a groundwater capture trench and treatment system along the downgradient property edge together with excavation and removal of soil impacted with sulfolane in source areas.
+The risk management measures supported by the numerical modelling included construction of a groundwater capture trench and treatment system along the downgradient property edge together with restrictions on constructing a dugout within the affected area.
+Remedial actions supported by the numerical modelling included a series of excavations of soil impacted with sulfolane in source areas.
+The groundwater capture trench and treatment system will also contribute to remedial efforts by reducing the mass of sulfolane in groundwater.

 The numerical modelling was used to confirm that implementing these actions driven by the protection of livestock exposure pathway would be sufficient to ensure protection of receptors via all other exposure pathways including the protection of DUA and freshwater aquatic life pathways, and also from other COPCs present at the site.